Registration Deadline: October 4, 2022

 How do I submit the exam fees?

 Payment for exams may be done via credit card or debit card, OR by mailing in a check or money order.
-There will be an online payment fee of 3% for payments submitted by credit or debit card.
+There will be an online payment fee of 3.1% for payments submitted by credit or debit card.
 Directions for payment can be found at the end of the online deposit form and in your e-mail confirmation which will be sent to the email address you provide on the registration form.
-Postmark deadline for the Fall registration period to ensure timely mail in deposit processing is September 23, 2019.
+Postmark deadline for the Fall registration period to ensure timely mail in fee processing is September 28, 2022

 Can I cancel my exam?

 - Students who submit a cancellation request by 11:59pm PST on November 10, 2022 will receive a full refund of the exam fees and any applicable late ordering fees, minus a $2.50 APTS processing fee.